 The new document replaces an Open Space Strategy which was completed in 2015 and which nevertheless remains useful as a reference document.
-Whereas the new Open Space Strategy deals solely with Melton Mowbray and not the whole of the Borough, those elements of the 2015 strategy outside of Melton Mowbray will remain valid until they are updated in due course, which is a recommended action based on the same methodology that has been adopted in this report.
+Whereas the new Open Space Strategy deals solely with the town of Melton Mowbray and not the whole of the Borough, those elements of the 2015 strategy outside of the town of Melton Mowbray will remain valid until they are updated in due course.
+It is a recommended action in this Strategy that a study based on the same methodology adopted in this report is extended to the rest of the Borough.
 This would enable the Council to forward plan open space on a consistent basis using a commonly derived evidence base across the whole Borough.